 On November 9, 2021, the Environment Act 2021 was passed.
 Section 140 of the Act authorizes the Secretary of State to amend the UK REACH regulation to update the regulation of chemicals in the post-Brexit UK, in accordance with Schedule 21.
 In addition, the Secretary of State is empowered to extend the scope of criminal penalties for enforcing the UK REACH regulation and to specify the criminal penalties to be applied.
 It is stated that the Secretary of State may exercise these powers as he or she considers it necessary and appropriate.
-It remains to be seen how these powers granted to the Secretary of State will be exercised in practice.

-For eight weeks from July 5, 2022, Defra (Department for Environment, Food and Rural Affairs) conducted a public consultation on the extension of the transitional registration deadline for the UK REACH regulation.
-The current deadlines are in three stages: October 27, 2023, October 27, 2025, and October 27, 2027, depending on the tonnage and hazard of the substance.
-As a result of the consultation, the government will introduce legislation extending the deadlines by three years for all stages.
+In July 2022, Defra (Department for Environment, Food and Rural Affairs) conducted a public consultation on the extension of the transitional registration deadline for the UK REACH regulation.
+Based on the results, the registration period was extended to three stages: October 27, 2026, October 27, 2028, and October 27, 2030, depending on the tonnage and hazardousness of the substance.